 - The applicant may choose to put part or all of their AUD 5 million investment into a complying private company.
 For details on compliance, see DIBP’s website.

 - The private company must provide their potential investor (the applicant) with sufficient information to enable a full commercial assessment of the investment proposal on offer.

-- The private company must provide the applicant with a letter confirming that it complies with DIBP’s Significant Investor provisional and residency visas (188C/888C) and stating the contribution to Victoria that the business will make.
-This letter should be attached to the online application form for state nomination.
-See an example letter from a private company (DOC, 40.5 KB) which shows what is required.
+- The private company must provide the applicant with a business investment plan, detailing the current and projected business activities of the private company and confirming that it complies with DIBP’s Significant Investor provisional and residency visas (188C/888C).
+This plan should be attached to the online application form for state nomination.
+See an example business investment plan (DOC, 100.5 KB) from a private company which shows what is required.

 - The applicant must provide the Skilled and Business Migration program with an acknowledgement that they have assessed the offer and intend to pursue it.
 The acknowledgement document should show the applicant’s intention to invest in this company.
 It may take the form of a letter to the Skilled and Business Migration Program, in which the applicant confirms that they have assessed the information provided by the private company, and intend to continue commercial investigations into the investment.
 See an example acknowledgement (DOC, 34.5 KB) which shows what is required.